qsaucy/I_am_a_robot/README.md

 * captcha 4x4 : `pip install -r requirement/learner_captcha_4_requirements.txt`

   * The dataset use is the [Cityscapes dataset](https://www.cityscapes-dataset.com/) with little modification like deleting pictures without any label in captcha.
-The modified dataset and their corresponding mask can be found at:[captcha4 drive dataset](https://drive.google.com/drive/folders/1EOGYfffct7kMwMdDgjy2heed7Xpf1K1X?usp=sharing) (unzip  6.6Go )
+The modified dataset and their corresponding mask can be found at [captcha4 drive dataset](https://drive.google.com/drive/folders/1EOGYfffct7kMwMdDgjy2heed7Xpf1K1X?usp=sharing) (unzip  6.6Go )

   The directory tree must be